swmannepalli/MicrosoftFabric-CI-CD/configuration/start.md

 ### Enter Your Password and Sign In
 Input your password in the designated field and click the `Sign In` button.

-### Explore Data Engineering Workload
-1. Click the Microsoft Fabric icon in the bottom left corner
-2. Select **Data Engineering** from the workload menu

 ## 📝 Exercise 3: Get the Workshop Code

 > **Goal:** Clone the workshop repository to your local machine.